aboyington/estimator/docs/udora_estimator_prd.md

 ## Conclusion

-The Udora Safety Estimator successfully delivers a comprehensive, secure, and user-friendly solution for creating professional estimates.
-The application streamlines the estimation process while maintaining the flexibility and customization needed for Udora Safety's diverse security system installations.
+The White-Label Estimator successfully delivers a comprehensive, secure, and fully customizable solution for creating professional estimates.
+With complete white-labeling capabilities implemented in v1.1.0, the application now adapts to any company's branding while streamlining the estimation process.

+Key achievements in the white-labeling implementation include:
+- **Dynamic Branding**: All interface elements (page title, header, footer) update automatically based on company settings
+- **Real-time Customization**: Changes to company information reflect immediately across the entire application
+- **Professional Flexibility**: Maintains professional appearance while allowing complete brand customization
+- **Version Control**: Proper Git repository management with GitHub integration for ongoing development

-The system's local deployment ensures complete data privacy and control, while the professional output enhances client presentations and business credibility.
-With its intuitive interface and automated calculations, the estimator significantly reduces estimate preparation time while improving accuracy and consistency.
+The system's local deployment ensures complete data privacy and control, while the professional, branded output enhances client presentations and business credibility.
+With its intuitive interface, automated calculations, and now complete customizability, the estimator significantly reduces estimate preparation time while improving accuracy, consistency, and brand alignment.

+This transformation from a single-company tool to a white-label solution opens new possibilities for deployment across multiple organizations while maintaining the core functionality that made the original system successful.

 ---

-**Document Version:** 1.6
+**Document Version:** 1.1.0
 **Last Updated:** August 2025
-**Next Review:** February 2026
+**Next Review:** November 2025